-Nail trauma is the most common cause of white spots on nails, so it’s important to make a conscious effort to be more careful doing everyday activities.
+Nail trauma is the most common cause of white spots on nails, so it’s essential to make a conscious effort to be more careful doing everyday activities.
 Being mindful that the slightest bang of your nail on a hard surface can cause the white spots.

-If you play sports or do manual labour protecting your hands maybe a little more difficult to avoid.
+If you play sports or do manual labour protecting your hands maybe a little more challenging to avoid.
 We suggest wearing padded or protective gloves to ensure your nails take as little direct impact as possible.

 2. AVOID Biting your Nails

 Aggressively biting and ripping at our nails can cause trauma and damage.
 Try to avoid this habit and see the difference it makes.
-One tip to help resist biting them is to wrap scotch tape around them.
+One tip to help resist eating them is to wrap scotch tape around them.